INSTITUTE OF OCEANOGRAPHY

 DIRECTORATE

-Director: Assoc.
-Dr. Dao Viet Ha
+Director: Assoc Prof. Dr. Dao Viet Ha

-Vice Directors: Dr. Ho Van The, principal researcher
+Dr. Ho Van The, senior researcher

 Dr. Hoang Xuan Ben, principal researcher